 Scholars may not take a class in order to avoid taking a required class at Heritage except under exigent circumstances.
 To take a class offered at another school, including an online school, as a substitute for a required class at Heritage, a scholar must seek the administration's approval by completing a "Permission to Substitute a Class" form.
-Only one core class per subject area can be taken elsewhere to receive a Heritage diploma.
-The form can be found at the front desk and signatures of teachers and administrators are required in order to process the form.
-This completed form must be turned in before registering for any class outside of Heritage.
+Only one core class per subject area can be taken elsewhere to receive a Heritage diploma if that course is not available on campus.
+Core classes for Heritage are defined as classes needed for graduation such as English, history, science, math, and world languages.
+Approval must be obtained prior to registering for any class outside of Heritage.